 In its early years, Transylvania included a school of medicine, a law school and a seminary, as well as a college of arts and sciences.
 Today, Transylvania is a distinguished liberal arts college enrolling approximately 1,100 students.
 Transylvania University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools [1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone number (404) 679-4501: website www.sacscoc.org] to award the bachelor of arts degree.
-Transylvania's education program is accredited by the National Council for Accreditation of Teacher Education at the initial teacher preparation level.
-Affiliated with the Christian Church (Disciples of Christ) since 1865, the university is also a charter member of the American Association of Colleges and Universities and a member of the American Council on Education, the Association of American Colleges, the Council of Independent Colleges, the National Association of Independent Colleges and Universities, the Southern University Conference, the Annapolis Group and the National Collegiate Athletic Association (NCAA) Division III.
+Transylvania's education program is accredited by the Christian Church (Disciples of Christ) since 1865, the university is also a charter member of the American Association of Colleges, the Council of Independent Colleges, the National Association of Independent Colleges, the National Collegiate Athletic Association (NCAA) Division III.

-Transylvania offers 38 majors as well as the option of designing an individual major.
+Transylvania offers 40 majors as well as the option of designing an individual major.
 Students are expected to gain a strong grounding in liberal education throughout their academic career at Transylvania.
 However, the university also emphasizes career planning and offers advising, practical experience and resources.
 A major in any discipline allows entry to a wide variety of opportunities after graduation, ranging from graduate or professional school to specialized positions.
 Preparation for the latter is often achieved through majors in such fields as business administration and computer science.